Market · May 5, 2026 · 14 min read · Y-DRØN

 What separates the operators who profit from the cycle from the ones who get caught by it is rarely intelligence or capital — it is discipline.
 The discipline to read all four signals together.
 The discipline to act on signals that contradict the headlines.
 The discipline to remember that every cycle ends, and every cycle restarts.

 2026 is not the peak.
 It is also not the bottom.
-It is the inflection point where decisions made now determine which side of 2028 you stand on.
-Plan accordingly.
+It is the inflection point where decisions made now determine which side of 2028 an operator stands on.

 Track all four cycle signals — freight rates (BDI, BDTI, SCFI, FBX), newbuilding price index, bunker prices across 45 ports, and risk zones — on the Fairway ETA Data Hub.
 Calculate fuel-optimized voyages with automatic SECA detection and EU ETS cost modeling on the Voyage Calculator.